Washing Cloth Diapers

 - Remove solids by shaking them into the toilet, using a diaper sprayer when necessary.

-- Store soiled diapers in a dry pail.
+- Store diapers in a dry pail.

-- Fold and re-stuff your diapers.
+- Fold and stack your diaper in preparation for use

 ★ Line drying will significantly reduce the wear and tear on your diapers and extend their useful life.